TanStack/router/docs/guide/navigation-blocking.md

 ## Component-based blocking

 In addition to logical/hook based blocking, each router adapter will export a component-based one as well.
-You can use the `Blocker` component to achive similar results:
+You can use the `Blocker` component to achieve similar results:

 ```tsx
 import { Blocker } from '@tanstack/router-react'